Military history of Canada: Forces in Europe

 In 1951, Canada formed the 1 Air Division to fulfil NATO air defence obligations.
 Initially a day/all-weather interception squadron, its role shifted to nuclear strike and reconnaissance in 1962, and then solely to reconnaissance in 1966.
 The 1 Air Division initially comprised two wings in France and two in Germany, although RCAF assets in France were relocated to Germany after the French withdrawal from NATO in 1966.

 Unification of Canada's military

 Canada began exploring military unification in the 1930s, having unified some administrative aspects and its military colleges by the 1940s and 1950s.
 In the 1960s, Canada pursued full military unification to reduce costs and eliminate service duplication.
 In 1964, the National Defence Act was amended to create a unified command structure under a single Chief of the Defence Staff.
 The Canadian Forces Reorganization Act, 1968 then merged the Army, RCN, and RCAF into a singular Canadian Armed Forces (CAF), ending their existence as separate entities.

 The unification of Canada's military was only partly successful, with support services and headquarters commands being successfully unified, and its cost-cutting measures praised.
-However, changes the move to a unified ranking structure and service uniforms faced resistance from CAF personnel and the public.
-Due to ongoing resistance from the army, air force, and navy, many of those changes were reversed by 2014.
+However, efforts to unify ranking structure and service uniforms faced resistance from CAF personnel and the public, resulting in many of those changes being reversed by 2014.